NrtypmForhp/club/README.md

 # Memberships Version 1.0.2

-- Added an automatic name search for change of sex Combobox.
+- Added some automation with the italian Tax ID Code, now automatically change sex, birth date and birth place when a complete Tax ID Code is inserted!

 # Version 1.0.1